 When a D.C. court grants a motion to expunge or seal a criminal record, it issues an order directing a number of different entities, including the prosecuting office and the Metropolitan Police Department (MPD), to “remove from their publicly available records all references that identify the defendant as having been arrested.”
 The entities are also required to certify back to the court within 90 days that they have complied with the court’s order.

 Although the FBI is also notified of this order, D.C. courts do not have “jurisdiction” over a federal agency such as the FBI.
 In other words, the FBI is not required by law to comply.
-In my experience, however, the FBI will almost always comply with the court’s order as a courtesy.
+At the same time, the D.C.
+Superior Court criminal clerk’s office will notify the FBI of the court order to seal/expunge, and in my experience, the FBI will almost always remove the criminal record as a courtesy.
 A failure to do so is usually an oversight that can be rectified by contacting the FBI directly.